Office of the Registrar

 The University of Texas at Tyler publishes a new Undergraduate and Graduate Catalog annually, with each Catalog beginning in Fall and ending in Summer of the relevant academic year.
 Prior to Fall 2014, Catalogs covered two academic years.The Catalogs themselves are commonly referred to according to the range of years they cover such as 08-10, 10-12, 14-15, etc.

 Each student at The University of Texas at Tyler enters their studies subject to requirements set forth in the Catalog in effect at the time of their admission to the university.
 This year, combined with the specific term the student first began taking classes at UT Tyler, is referred to as the student's Catalog Year.
 Unless a student changes their Catalog Year, or has it changed upon a later readmission, the graduation requirements set forth in their original Catalog will be used to determine their requirements and eligibility for graduation.

 - Ex.
 A new freshman starting in Spring 2015 entered under the 2015-16 Catalog, and their Catalog Year is Spring 2015.
 This is subject to all requirements set forth in the 2015-16 Catalog for their degree, Core Curriculum and other relevant items.

 Voluntary Catalog Year Change:

-Students may change their Catalog Year voluntarily to any Catalog that has become available since their time of admission.
-Once a student moves forward to a new Catalog they may not then move back to an older Catalog.
-Students are required to consult with their academic advisor and have them sign off on the Change of Catalog Year form prior to making any such change.
+Students may change their Catalog Year for their Core Curriculum requirements, major, or minor voluntarily to any Catalog that has become available since their time of admission.
+Students are required to consult with their academic advisor and have them sign off on all such changes to assure their degree plans are updated accordingly.